samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 Once a frontier hub of the Great Kingdom of Aerdy, Greyhawk proclaimed itself free and independent seventy-eight years ago, claiming the Selintan basin as its territory.
 Adventurers drawn to the nearby ruins of Castle Greyhawk have provided a steady influx of cash to the city in the years since.

-Throughout this section, if a creature’s name appears in **bold** type, you’ll find that creature’s stat block in the *Monster Manual*.
-If a creature’s alignment isn’t specified, you can decide what it is.
+Throughout this section, if a creature's name appears in **bold** type, you'll find that creature's stat block in the *Monster Manual*.
+If a creature's alignment isn't specified, you can decide what it is.

 ### Start Here